MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 165 - Chapter 6 - Team Skull - Chatot announces the expedition groups.md

 `Chatot`: "Everyone, let's get to it and move out! ♪"

-`Chatot Normal` ◀▼▶

-`Chatot`: "Everyone: HOORAY!"
+`💬`: "Everyone: HOORAY!"

 * * *

-`Chatot Normal`

-`Chatot`: " And thus..."
+`💬`: " And thus..."

-`Chatot Normal`

-`Chatot`: "The guild's expedition party began making its way toward Fogbound Lake."
+`💬`: "The guild's expedition party began making its way toward Fogbound Lake."

-`Chatot Normal`

-`Chatot`: "According to plan, the party was split into the designated groups."
+`💬`: "According to plan, the party was split into the designated groups."

-`Chatot Normal`

-`Chatot`: "And `Hero Name`, `Partner Name`, and Bidoof's group plotted its course."
+`💬`: "And `Hero Name`, `Partner Name`, and Bidoof's group plotted its course."

-`Chatot Normal`

-`Chatot`: "The group settled on a route along the seacoast to reach the base camp."
+`💬`: "The group settled on a route along the seacoast to reach the base camp."